 Color in Photography

-The definition of color is a component of light which is separated when it is reflected off of an object.
-Color begins with light and the colors we see are influenced by the characteristics of the light source.
+The definition of color is a component of light that is separated when it is reflected off of an object.
+Color begins with light.
+The color we see is influenced by the characteristics of the source and what it reflects off.
 Wavelengths of reflected light determine what color we see.

 - Saturation (also known as purity) is the level of grayness present.
 The less saturated, the more gray a color appears.

-Color Theory in Photography (free video)
+Color Theory in Photography

 Camera Versus the Human Eye